YaseminAkkaya/PI-Works-Internship-App./UserManagementScreen.md

 * Hide Disabled User (user can check/ uncheck to hide/show disabled users)

 **User Display Table**
-> user can click arrow bar to change order of users
+> user can click arrow bar to change order of for the four columns
      (up arrow - ascending, down arrow - descending, up and down arrows - random order)
 1. ID Column
-   * Lists ID of User
-3. User Name Column
+2. User Name Column
+3. Email Column
+4. Enabled Column

+## New User Page

+**Save User Button**
+> the user will press this button when they want to save the new user

+> requires user to enter the following information into the boxes

+1. Username
-   *
+* should be unique
+2. Display Name
+3. Phone
+4. Emai
+5. User Roles (when this box is pressed)
+     1. Guest
+     2. Admin
+     3. SuperAdmin
+6. Enabled Button
+* This button must be clicked to enable the user, or else the user will remain disabled